je-nunez/API_ReadTheDocs/README.md

 subject to change.
 The documentation can be inaccurate.

 # Usage and Example

+Further below there is an example on how to download the documentation in EPUB, PDF, or HTML-Zip, of a project in ReadTheDocs.org, using the `-s <format>` option.
+(If the author of the documentation made the requested format available for download.)

 To obtain the EPUB, HTML-Zip and PDF download links to the documentation of a project hosted by ReadTheDocs.org whose name is